From the life of Lincoln to the late David McCullough, here are the top 10 stories that fascinated our readers in 2022.

 The April 1969 issue was typical of classic issues of American Heritage, with dramatic and substantive essays on George Washington, Ike and Patton, the Transcontinental Railroad, the "ship that wouldn't die," and many other fascinating subjects from our nation's past

-The Katzenjammer Kids creator, John Dirks, painted one of the first artworks to depict aviation
+The Katzenjammer Kids creator, John Dirks, created one of the first paintings to depict aviation.

 A 62-year-long quest for statehood ended on January 6, 1912.

-A Lincoln-commissioned naval hospital opens its doors in its newest reincarnation as a vibrant cultural community center
+A Lincoln-commissioned naval hospital opens its doors in its newest reincarnation as a vibrant community center.

 American Heritage expands its Civil War coverage as the sesquicentennial begins

-Long-lost American silent films are found in Russian archives
+Long-lost American silent films have been found in Russian archives.

-St. Louis's Washington University discovers that it owns a trove of the third president's books
+St. Louis's Washington University has discovered that it owns a trove of the third president's books.

-A new bridge spans the Colorado near the dam that came to symbolize America’s great promise—and changed the American West forever
+A new bridge spans the Colorado River near the dam that came to symbolize America’s great promise—and changed the American West forever.